nickw1/openpanos/openpanos-client/src/README.md

 });
 ```

-Each endpoint is described in detail below, along with its default value (which is provided by `openpanos-server`).
+Each endpoint is described in detail below, along with its default value.
 Note that values in braces will be replaced by the code with whatever the current value is.

 **`byId` endpoint** (default `op/panorama/{id}`) : returns a JSON object with these properties:
 - `id`: the pano ID